ryanblock/august-connect/readme.md

 - First, assuming your configuration env vars are set, initiate the request for an auth code by calling: `august.authorize()`
 - Then, complete your auth request by adding the six digit code (as a string) as the first param: `august.authorize('123456')`

-You should now have a valid session!
+You should now have an authorized `installation`!

 > ⚠️ **Warning:** if you change your `AUGUST_INSTALLID`, or don't make use of that installation's session for 120 days, you'll have to repeat the authorization process again.